Big pictures of motivic and classical homotopy theories: The picture in classical homotopy theory

 \subsection{Homotopy category of spaces}

-The first axiom in definition \ref{rct} states that reduced cohomology theories see weak equivalences as isomorphisms.
-Therefore, if we first turn weak equivalences into isomorphisms, and do that in a universal way, this axiom would become trivial.
-This needs localization with respect to the weak equivalences, which can be done by a model structure on our category of spaces.
-However, this is not a problem as the usual definitions of weak equivalences and Serre fibrations satisfy the axioms of model categories.
-So, we get \emph{the pointed (unstable) homotopy category of spaces}, denoted by $\mathcal{H}_\bullet$.
+The first axiom in Definition \ref{rct} states that reduced cohomology theories turn weak equivalences into isomorphism.
+Hence, if we turn weak equivalences into isomorphism and do it in a universal way, this axiom becomes trivial.
+The process of turning a set of morphisms into isomorphisms universally is called localization, which is not always possible by the way.
+To address this, we use the model category theory which allows us to perform localizations - see \cite{Hirschhorn2002} for a good reference on model category theory.